 Notice that I never mentioned the word drumming.
 Know why?
 Because what I do is much more than that.
-With the exception of drum lessons, my personalized programs are really comprised of 4 parts: mentoring, motivation, ministry, and music (in the form of therapeutic drumming).
+My personalized programs are really comprised of 4 parts: mentoring, motivation, ministry, and music (in the form of therapeutic drumming).
 Drumming is great but I’ve found that the combination of services are much more effective for those with specific goals or who really need a deep dive to get unstuck.

 What would your mission and vision be?
 Feel free to leave a comment below.
 Need help?
 Sign up for a complimentary 30-min. strategy session and let’s chat!

-Dori Staehle, MBA is from the Raleigh, NC area and owns Rock the Next Stage and Next Stage Drumming.
+Dori Staehle, MBA is from the Raleigh, NC area and owns Next Stage Drumming.
 She’s a rockin’ speaker, mentor, drum teacher, drum therapist, and percussionist with a great bounce-back story and interactive drumming programs!
 She’s also the best-selling author of Find Your Divine Rhythm: A Creative’s Success Formula and has another book on the way.
 To book Dori or request more info, click here.
 If you’d like to receive Dori’s newsletter and a free gift, click here.